jschementi/talk-2014-wpi-cs3733/README.md

 [software engineering class at WPI](http://web.cs.wpi.edu/~gpollice/cs3733_software_engineering.html) on 11/18/2014.

-Gary, it was an honor to speak to your students, especially as this is the last time you're offering this course at WPI.
+Gary, it was an honor to speak to your students, especially as this is the last time you'll teach this course at WPI..
 I’m sure I speak for a decades-worth of Software Engineers when I say, thank you - may we be the best of all your personas.

 ```
                                   _.._